quantumlib/qsim/docs/install_qsimcirq.md

-Prerequisites are defined in the [`pyproject.toml`](https://github.com/quantumlib/qsim/blob/main/pyproject.toml) file, and will be automatically installed along with qsimcirq.
+Prerequisites are defined in the [`pyproject.toml`](https://github.com/quantumlib/qsim/blob/main/pyproject.toml) file, and will be automatically installed along with qsimcirq when you install it with pip.

-If you'd like to develop qsimcirq, a separate set of dependencies for development are includes in the [`pyproject.toml`](https://github.com/quantumlib/qsim/blob/main/pyproject.toml) file.
+If you'd like to develop qsimcirq, a separate set of dependencies for development are included in the [`pyproject.toml`](https://github.com/quantumlib/qsim/blob/main/pyproject.toml) file.
 You can install them with `pip3 install --group dev`.
 (You will need pip version 25.1 or higher.)